 - Hire the appropriate vehicle: depending on the season and plans, hire the car the suits you better.
 You might visit Iceland once in your life, so sometimes spending a bit more money can permit you to extend your plans.
 For example: If you visit Iceland in summer, I would hire a 4wd vehicle to have the possibility to drive through F roads and gravel roads.

-- Check the road condition and weather forecast before starting the day: Some roads usually close, it would be a waist of time if you do not consider it.
+- Check the road condition and weather forecast before starting the day: Some roads usually close, it would be a waste of time if you do not consider it.
 It could even change your plans of the day.

 - Carry your own emergency and useful kit: Carry a map and GPS: you never know if the GPS is going to stop working, it is good to carry a map just in case.
 I would also leave in the trunk a bag of clean and dry extra clothes, a blanket and your mobile charger.